tschm/demopaper/README.md

 The title at the top of this README (marked with 📄) links to your compiled document on GitHub Pages.
-This provides an easy way to access the latest version of your document without having to download the PDF file.
+This provides an easy way to access the latest tagged version of your document without having to download the PDF file.

+#### **Important Note on GitHub Pages Updates**

+GitHub Pages are **only updated when a new tag is established**.
+This means:

+1. Regular commits to your repository will not automatically update the published document
+2. To update the published document, you need to create a new release with a tag
+3. You can create a new release by:
+   - Going to the "Releases" section in your GitHub repository
+   - Clicking "Create a new release"
+   - Entering a tag version (e.g., v1.0.0, v1.0.1)
+   - Publishing the release

+This workflow ensures that only properly tagged versions of your document are published, making it easier to track which version is currently available to readers.

 ### **⚙️ Installation and Setup**